The University of British Columbia

 Research Interests

-Disability studies, Equity, International and Comparative Education, Policy, Race/ethnicity, Research methodologies, Social and Cultural Foundations of Education, Sociology of Education, Teaching and Practice
+Disability studies, Equity, Foundations of Education, Policy and leadership, Race and ethnicity, Research methodologies, Sociology of Education, Teaching and Practice

 Research Supervision Interests